nirabpudasaini/nirabpudasaini.github.io/_posts/2024-07-17-basics-of-kotlin-1.md

 ## Variables

 Variables in Kotlin can be defined using either the `val` or `var` keywords.
 The type of the variable is infered by Kotlin but can also be specified during decleration.
+Lets look at how we can use the `val` and `var` to declare varaibles.

 ```kotlin
 fun main() {